Warwick Thornton on The Darkside

-Four years after his acclaimed debut feature Samson and Delilah, filmmaker Warwick Thornton returns with The Darkside – an anthology of firsthand Indigenous ghost stories, gathered through a public call out and then reinterpreted for the screen by some of Australia’s most recognisable actors.
-We caught up with Thornton to talk about the film, in which the NFSA makes a cameo.
+Four years after his acclaimed debut feature Samson and Delilah (2009), filmmaker Warwick Thornton returns with The Darkside – an anthology of first-hand Indigenous ghost stories, gathered through a public call out and then reinterpreted for the screen by some of Australia’s most recognisable actors.
+We caught up with Thornton in 2013 to talk about the film, including a sequence set in the NFSA in Canberra which explores the history of the building as the former Australian Institute of Anatomy where Indigenous remains were kept and studied.

 Did you grow up surrounded by stories of the other side?